mhackersu/mhackersu/README.md

 - Collin County Community College (1998.08 ~ 1999.12) [A.S.
 Computer Science, Full-time]

 ### Professional Summary
-DevOps Engineer and developer advocate with hands-on SRE experience creating high-quality, re-usable, and dry code contributions, specifically IaC and CICD, for digital innovation, software engineering, and application development teams.
+DevEx Engineer providing high-quality "DevOps" and SRE experiences, code contributions, and agile thinking, to meet the self-service infrastructure needs of software engineering and application development teams.

 <!--
 **mhackersu/mhackersu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.